 Blinken told reporters that the subject was discussed in his meetings in Kyiv on Wednesday, adding he would take the conversations back to Washington to brief the president.

-In a move that at the time mark a notable shift for the White House, which had long said it does not “encourage” or “enable” attacks by Ukraine on Russian soil using U.S.-provided weapons, the Biden administration in May announced it was signing off on Ukraine using American weapons to hit targets in a limited area of Russian territory, just across the two countries’ borders.
+In a move that at the time marked a notable shift for the White House, which had long said it does not “encourage” or “enable” attacks by Ukraine on Russian soil using U.S.-provided weapons, the Biden administration in May announced it was signing off on Ukraine using American weapons to hit targets in a limited area of Russian territory, just across the two countries’ borders.

 At the time, Biden appeared to draw a distinction between that and approving their use for attacks further into the country.